Students and high schools can learn more about earning cash for college below.

 High schools across the state are invited to tell Learn More Indiana how they are increasing students’ financial aid literacy and helping them understand college costs (especially by filing the FAFSA).
 Three winning schools will receive $1,000 towards programming about paying for college in the 2015-16 school year.

-The official grant application must be received by March 10, 2015.
+The official grant application were received by March 10, 2015.

 - 2015 Cash for College Challenge Grant Application Grades K-8